cuthbertLab/music21/CONTRIBUTING.md

       this is not the convention.
 Do not leave out underscores in the member names; it makes it hard for people whose native language is not English to parse and impossible for screen readers.
+    - This is part of a general (object-oriented) preference for using objects over strings.
+      For example, when calling `getElementsByClass()`,
+      although passing the string name of the class is supported, use the class object as argument where possible.
   - methods:
     - no more than three positional arguments (in addition to `self`)
     - keyword arguments should be keyword-only by using `*`